Easy knitting patterns for beginners 2023

 This beanie design is a fab step-up project for beginners looking to mix up their stitches.
 It still uses a combination of knit and purl stitches – with a bit of shaping thrown in at the top – but the clever placement of those stitches is what creates the textured diamond effect.

-The PDF, which costs £2.75, comes with patterns for both worsted weight and sport weight yarns – which are the equivalent of aran weight and DK weight yarns in the UK.
-The rib is a twisted rib (which involves knitting into the back of your stitches), but can be customised to be a simple 1×1 rib if preferred.
+The PDF, which costs £2.75, comes with patterns for both worsted weight and sport weight yarns – which are the equivalent of aran weight and DK weight yarns in the UK (find out more with our yarn weight conversion chart).

 Knit Today: Star Knitting Pattern